suuoh/Quercus-Support-Resources-Search/README.md

 8. Test the search functionality in the Canvas Page.

 ## Maintenance
-As this is developed without a backend and user authentication, the search index data must be manually updated as needed.
+As this tool does not have a backend, the search index data must be manually updated as needed.
 See [Update QSR Search.docx](docs/Update%20QSR%20Search.docx) or watch a [video tutorial](https://youtu.be/CoIv780_sls) for more info.